-Satisfactory completion of the C.S.S.C. requires the completion of the necessary courses with an overall Grade Point Average (GPA) of 3.0 (B) or higher.

-PSR students taking courses in the Stackable Curriculum with PSR faculty may be granted an extension from the last day of the semester to the day faculty are required to submit their grades - a period of three weeks.
+Satisfactory completion of the C.S.S.C. requires the completion of the necessary courses with an overall Grade from the last day of the semester to the day faculty are required to submit their grades - a period of three weeks.
 This is at the behest of the faculty and students are required to exercise caution and not burden faculty with substantive assignments to grade when they have official deadlines to meet.